zak-45/WLEDVideoSync/README.md

 The logging configuration file is : ``WLEDVideoSync/config/logging.ini``.
 Logs can be found under ``log/`` folder.

 Default behaviour:
-- Win OS: app will start on "native" windows.
+- Win OS /Mac : app will start on "native" windows.
-  - To terminate the app, click on shutdown into footer
+  - To terminate the app, click on shutdown into footer or close the window

-- Mac/Linux: app will start on 'default' browser.
+- Linux: app will start on 'default' browser.
+  - all features available on X11 and browser mode
   - use SHUTDOWN in footer to stop application

-    - "native" mode has not been deeply tested on these platforms, so may provide some trouble.
+- "native" mode has not been deeply tested on macOS/Linux, so may provide some trouble.

 Put on Systray:
 - To use the systray:
   - modify put_on_systray in the config file.
 Once set, no GUI will be launched: you need to click on systray icon for that.
-  >this work out-of-box for win, but some additional lib could be necessary for linux/mac
+  >this work out-of-box for win, but some additional lib/settings could be necessary for linux/mac

 ### WebSocket
 endpoint : ``/ws`` e.g: 127.0.0.1:8000/ws